jasonpanosso/terraform-provider-cloudflare-extended/README.md

 I needed the following resources for my own projects, hopefully will be deprecated by the cf provider getting up to date with all of cloudflares services.

-Queue Consumers & Workers Scripts implementations are copied & pasted directly from the `next` branch.
+Queue Consumers implementation is copied & pasted directly from the `next` branch.

-R2 Event Notifications and Vectorize are implemented on their own in this repo, acceptance tests are passing for them.
+R2 Event Notifications Vectorize, and Workers Script are implemented on their own in this repo, acceptance tests are passing for them.

 # Additions